iamsurajitmishra/Modern-Java-BootCamp/README.md

  * `Class::instanceMethod` => Method reference to an instance method of an input object of a particular type
  * `Class::new` => Method reference to constructor => Thread :: new

+ ## Optional
+* Optional => is a box which wraps a value in it provide a better way to check
+* nullability so that we can avoid NullPointerException
+* => It consumes 16 bytes
+* => It's a separate object
+* => Don't think no new object will be created while using Optional, don't use
+*    optional wherever you see a null
+* => Optional is immutable